preemptive/ios-class-guard/README.md

 *PPiOS-Rename* works with more than just your project's code.
 It also automatically finds symbols to exclude from renaming by looking at all external/dependent frameworks and in Core Data (xcdatamodel) files.
 The renamed symbols will also be applied to your XIB/Storyboard files, and to any open-source CocoaPods libraries in your project.

-*PPiOS-Rename* is licensed under the GNU GPL v2, but commercial support is also available from [PreEmptive Solutions](https://www.preemptive.com/contact/contactus) via a commercial support agreement.
+*PPiOS-Rename* is licensed under the GNU GPL v2, but commercial support is also available from [PreEmptive](https://www.preemptive.com/contact/contactus) via a commercial support agreement.
 Please see LICENSE.txt for details.

 > DEVELOPER NOTE: This fork includes a substantial rewrite of the git history, to fix [a corrupted commit in the original repo](https://github.com/nygard/class-dump/commit/509591f78f37905913ba0cbd832e5e4f7b925a8a).
 More details are in [the changelog](CHANGELOG.md).